m3047/tcp_only_forwarder/README.md

 If you pass `--tls` as the first argument, it uses TLS and attempts to contact the server on port 853.
 This mode is also known as _DNS over TLS_ (DoT).

-The _BIND_ (https://www.isc.org/bind/) source tree includes instructions on configuring Nginx as a TLS proxy forwarder in the `contrib/dnspriv/` directory.
+Until 9.16 the _BIND_ (https://www.isc.org/bind/) source tree included instructions on configuring Nginx as a TLS proxy forwarder in the `contrib/dnspriv/` directory, but it has been removed because _BIND_ now has native support.